-Enable the display of the conditions of use for Internet access Disclaimer, can be shown to the user.
-The user must indicate his agreement to the terms by selecting the relevant checkbox before being able to authenticate.
+Through this option, Conditions of use for Internet access , also known as a Disclaimer , can be shown to the user.
+The user must indicate his agreement to the for Internet access terms by selecting the relevant checkbox before being able to authenticate.
 These conditions can be customized in the "Captive portal" tab.